MicrosoftDocs/sql-docs/docs/reporting-services/tools/scripting-and-powershell-with-reporting-services.md

 -   [Use PowerShell to create an Azure VM With a native mode report server](/previous-versions/azure/dn449661(v=azure.100)).

--   See the section "Access the WMI classes using PowerShell" in [Access the Reporting Services WMI provider](../../reporting-services/tools/access-the-reporting-services-wmi-provider.md).
+-   See the section "Access the WMI classes by using PowerShell" in [Access the Reporting Services WMI provider](../../reporting-services/tools/access-the-reporting-services-wmi-provider.md).

 ## RS.exe scripting samples